velvia/links/rust.md

 * [On Rusts Module System](https://gist.github.com/DanielKeep/470f4e114d28cd0c8d43) - good explanation of paths, naming, modules -- see this when compiler complains about cannot find symbols

 [Speed without wizardry](http://fitzgeraldnick.com/2018/02/26/speed-without-wizardry.html) - how using Rust is safer and better than using hacks in Javascript

+Dealing with strings are confusing in rust, because there are two types: a heap- allocated `String` and a pointer to a slice of String bytes: `&str`.
+Knowing what to use, and defining structures on them, immediately exposes the steep learning curve of ownership.

+See the [Guide to Strings](http://doc.rust-lang.org/guide-strings.html) for some help.

 Online resources and help:
 * The Rust [Discord #beginners](https://discordapp.com/channels/442252698964721669/448238009733742612) channel has been pretty helpful for me